 We aim to support your independence at this key point in your life.
 We aim to make sure that you and your family are afforded as many options as possible when planning your support so you can live your life in the way you choose.
 This support might be provided in your family home, in accommodation that you live in by yourself or share with others, or at one of our social enterprises.

 Our enterprises are based within the community and provide the chance for you to develop skills through day opportunities, vocational training, and paid employment.
 They are based in a range of settings, from a working farm through to potteries that produce beautiful ceramics.
 You can find out more about them, and watch some short films, on our enterprises page.

 We have a number of short break services offering both planned and emergency support for children and adults.
 Short breaks are structured around the needs and choices of each individual and provide families and carers with an invaluable break.

-We offer a number of different types of employment projects, from supported employment opportunities within our enterprises, through to partnership projects like GEM in Gloucestershire.
+We offer a number of different types of employment projects, from supported employment opportunities within our enterprises, through to partnership projects.
 The aim of all of these is to overcome the barriers people may experience in finding a job, at the same time as enabling you to gain new skills and confidence.